elmish/elmish/src/elmish-browser/README.md

 In addition to providing query parsing capabilities, this port from Elm/url-parser makes a few changes to the API:
 - `format` has been renamed `map`
 - `Result` return type has been replaced with `Option`
+- `parseHash` is already provided, just pass your parser as its arg
+- new `parsePath` works with entire url, not just the hash portion

 If you've been using `Result` type for other purposes, it is now available in F# 4.1 Core and is still available from Fable-PowerPack.

 ## Routing: Combinators for parsing browser's url into a route
 Usage:
 ```fsharp